The Glass City is the perfect destination for a fall themed road-trip this season!

 Photo by Fleitz Pumpkin Farm

 It’s Pumpkin Time!
-Fleitz Pumpkin Farm is a great stop for all your favorite fall staples.
-In addition to a massive selection of pumpkins, Fleitz offers all sorts of free and affordable family-friendly activities including; multiple corn mazes, a corn “sandbox”, hayrides, farm animals and a straw climbing tower!
+Fleitz Pumpkin Farm is a great spot for all your favorite fall staples.
+In addition to a massive selection of pumpkins, Fleitz offers all sorts of free and affordable family-friendly activities including multiple corn mazes, a corn “sandbox”, hayrides, farm animals and a straw climbing tower.
 Don’t forget to stop by the Snack Shack for freshly-made donuts, hot cider, hot chocolate or a cider slush.
-Fleitz Pumpkin Farm is open every day September 12 – October 31, 10 a.m. – 7 p.m.
-Country Lane Tree Farm is another perfect fall destination!
-Bring the whole family out for tons of animal encounters, the largest U-Pick Pumpkin Patch in the Toledo area and awesome events like Fall Family Festival Weekends each Saturday in October and for the adults, Panic in the Pines!
-Haunted Hayride, Trail and Woods!
+Fleitz Pumpkin Farm is open every day September 7 – October 31, 10 a.m. – 7 p.m.
+Country Lane Tree Farm is another perfect fall destination.
+Bring the whole family out for tons of animal encounters, the largest U-Pick Pumpkin Patch in the Toledo area and awesome events like Fall Family Festival Weekends each Saturday in October, and for the brave, Panic in the Pines!
+Haunted Hayride, Trail and Woods.

 Adams Street Zombie Crawl

-Join thousands of the undead to swarm UpTown for the annual Adam’s Street Zombie Crawl on October 19.
-Put on your best bloody make up and tattered clothes to match, this event attracts thousands in the best zombie costumes to party like the night of the living dead!
+Join thousands of the undead to swarm UpTown for the annual Adam’s Street Zombie Crawl on Saturday, October 9 on Adams Street between 11th - 21st.
+Put on your best bloody make up and tattered clothes to match as this event attracts thousands in the best zombie costumes to party like the night of the living dead.
 This event is 21+ so leave the kiddos at home, don’t forget your I.D. and be sure to read the Zombie Crawl Survival Guide beforehand!

 Photo by University of Toledo

 You can’t celebrate fall without football!
-University of Toledo Rocket Football is back with an exciting 2019 season schedule lined up.
-Put on your blue and gold and grab your tickets for a home game at The Glass Bowl.
+University of Toledo Rocket Football is back with an exciting 2021 season schedule lined up.
+Put on your midnight blue and gold and grab your tickets for a home game at The Glass Bowl.
+Picks for not-to-miss away games include at Notre Dame (tickets very limited) on September 11, and at Bowling Green on November 10.
 Here’s a list of this season’s home games:

 Go on a Ghost Walk

-Fort Meigs: Ohio’s War of 1812 Battlefield hosts it’s annual "spirited" strolls, the Garrison Ghost Walks October 18-19 & 25-26.
+Experience Fort Meigs: Ohio’s War of 1812 Battlefield after dark on a Fort Meigs After Dark Lantern Tour September 24 or October 8.
+Led by costumed guides, guests will tour the fort by lantern light, witness a nighttime musket demonstration, and experience the historic battlefield as soldiers did during the War of 1812.
+Fort Meigs also hosts its annual "spirited" strolls, the Garrison Ghost Walks, October 22-23 & 29-30.
 Tour the fort with your 1812 guide after dark and encounter the spookier side of this historic place.
-The whole family will enjoy hearing tales from the past, and while the ghosts may not be real, the fun certainly is!
-Advanced tickets are required so get yours today!
-If you book your tours right, you could hit two ghost walks in one weekend.
+The whole family will enjoy hearing tales from the past and maybe encounter an otherworldly experience!
+Advanced tickets are required so get yours today.

 Boo! at The Toledo Zoo